 - Tidy up and decorate your new home in the way you would be comfortable within it.

-- Check the TV channels and find the programmes you’ll like.
+- Check the TV channels and find the programs you’ll like.

 - Browse the internet for things you’re interested in.